A characterization of equivalent martingale measures in a renewal risk model with applications to premium calculation principles: Applications

-\begin{it} Claim.
-The following are equivalent: \begin{itemize} \item[(a)] $N$ is a $P$-Poisson process with parameter $\theta$; \item[(b)] $\mathbb E_P[N_t] = t\theta$. \end{itemize} Proof. \end{it} The above claim should be well known, but since we have not seen its proof anywhere, we insert it for completeness.
+\begin{proof} The above claim is well known (cf. e.g. \xch{\cite[Remark 21, p.~110]{se}}{\cite{se}, Remark 21 p.~110}), but since we have not seen its proof anywhere, we insert it for completeness.
 The implication $(a)\Longrightarrow (b)$ is immediate.